-Certificate III in Community Services (partial) (2nd Year)
+Certificate III in Community Services (Year 1 and Year 2)

-Certificate II in Community Services will introduce you to the Community Services industry.
-Certificate III in Community Services (Partial) is incorporating Certificate II in Community Services.
+Certificate III in Community Services will introduce you to the Community Services industry.
 It offers students the opportunity to learn about the Community Services sector and explore specific contexts of work.
 Skills will be developed in communication, working with diversity, workplace health and safety, administration support, and responding to clients.
 Recognition of up to three units at Units 1 and 2 level, and two Units 3 and 4 sequences.
 Students wishing to receive an ATAR contribution for VCE VET Community Services must undertake scored assessment.
 Scored assessment is based on the Units 3 and 4 sequence of VCE VET Community Services.